Skip to main content

 • A copy of a current utility bill or bank statement

-What if I see something illegal at the polls?
+What if I See Something Illegal at the Polls?

 If you have a complaint about voter registration, how poll workers treated you, or other problems you experienced on Election Day, bring your complaint immediately to the attention of the polling place officials.
+Do not try to confront the offenders yourself.

 You can also file a complaint with the State Board, which has an administrative complaint procedure.
-Use this administrative complaint form.
+To file a complaint, submit a completed administrative complaint form.
+You can also report voting law violations to the U.S. Department of Justice.

 A Maryland Civil Rights Lawyer Can Help